 The primary signs of anorexia are fear of being overweight, extreme dieting, an unusual perception of body image, and depression.
 The secondary signs and symptoms of anorexia are all related to the caloric and nutrient deficiencies of the unbalanced diet and include excessive weight loss, a multitude of skin abnormalities, diarrhea, cavities and tooth loss, osteoporosis, and liver, kidney, and heart failure.
 There is no physical test that can be used to diagnose anorexia and distinguish it from other mental illnesses.
 Therefore a correct diagnosis involves eliminating other mental illnesses, hormonal imbalances, and nervous system abnormalities.
 Eliminating these other possibilities involves numerous blood tests, urine tests, and x-rays.
 Coexisting organ malfunction is also examined.
-Treatment of any mental illness involves not only the individual, but also family, friends, and a psychiatric counselor.
-Treating anorexia also involves a dietitian, who helps to provide dietary solutions that often have to be adjusted over time.
+Treatment of any mental illness involves a dietitian, who helps to provide dietary solutions that often have to be adjusted over time.
 The goals of treatment for anorexia are to restore a healthy body weight and significantly reduce the behaviors associated with causing the eating disorder.
 Relapse to an unbalanced diet is high.
 Many people do recover from anorexia, however most continue to have a lower-than-normal body weight for the rest of their lives.